joaoeduardogomes/students_grades/README.md

 ## How to use
 The easiest way to test the project is by using [this hosted link on Render](https://students-grades-1imn.onrender.com/).
 The code is also available here on GitHub for testing and customization to suit your needs.
+You can just use the csv file inside the "test csv files" folder if you just want to test this project.

 ## **License**